antmicro/ecos-mars-zx3/README.rst

 Building RedBoot
 ----------------

-To build RedBoot, prepare an :file:`.ecc` based on the RedBoot template and build as normal (see :ref:`build-kernel`).
-A RedBoot binary (in the ELF format) will reside in :file:`build/install/bin/redboot.elf`.
+To build RedBoot, prepare an ``.ecc`` based on the RedBoot template and build as normal (see :ref:`build-kernel`).
+A RedBoot binary (in the ELF format) will reside in ``build/install/bin/redboot.elf``.

 .. warning::

-   If you built your system using the RedBoot template from scratch (not using an :file:`.ecc` file) and use the none-eabi compiler like the one suggested in this manual, you need to set the ``-fno-builtin`` compiler option.
+   If you built your system using the RedBoot template from scratch (not using an ``.ecc`` file) and use the none-eabi compiler like the one suggested in this manual, you need to set the ``-fno-builtin`` compiler option.
    Otherwise a runtime error occurs.

 Ethernet support in RedBoot